NuGet/docs.microsoft.com-nuget/docs/Tools/Package-Manager-UI.md

 ### Install and Update Options

-**Dependency behavior** configures how NuGet decide which versions of dependent packages to installed:
+**Dependency behavior** configures how NuGet decides which versions of dependent packages to install:

 - *Ignore dependencies* skips installing any dependencies, which typically breaks the package being installed.
 - *Lowest* installs the dependency with the minimal version number that meets the requirements of the primary chosen package.